kennygrant/bestiary/slices.md

 n := copy(dst, src)
 ```

+If you try to copy a src of lenght 100 into a destination slice of length 1, only 1 entry will be copied into the destination.

 ## Appending elements

 Use the built in append function to add an element to a slice.